Watch and See

 Click on each graphic to explore more information

-(89 mins) This made for TV production is fraught with many historical liberties, but the tenor, drama, and costumes are terrific.
-Just be sure you do not take the 'Hollywood' history for fact.
+(89 mins) This made-for-television production has many artistic liberties, but the tenor, drama, and costumes are terrific.
+The film is based on the book "The Crossing" by Howard Fast.
+Do not take the 'Hollywood' history for a fact.
 Posted here FOR EDUCATIONAL PURPOSES ONLY.
-The film is based on the book "The Crossing" by Howard Fast.
+All Rights Reserved © 2024 TenCrucialDays.org

 (34:24 minutes) The prelude to the Ten Crucial Days presentation prepared for the Princeton Battlefield Society's 2021 "Experience the Battle of Princeton" with Larry Kidder, author of TEN CRUCIAL DAYS: Washington's Vision for Victory Unfolds